top of page

 2019 - planted 20 Pinot Gris vines from cuttings - harvested 15 lbs of Marquette.
 Foot stomped with concord, but failed due to oversulfiting

-2020 - harvested around 50lbs of Marquette, 3 gal of wine - undrinkable due to horrible volatile acids!
+2020 - First harvest! around 50lbs of Marquette, 3 gal of wine - undrinkable due to horrible volatile acids!
+Ran it through the still!

 bottom of page